Alcohol Addiction (Alcoholism)

 An alcohol addiction has a profound impact on the lives of the individual and their loved ones.
-When you understand addiction and the steps to overcome dependence, it becomes easier to make informed choices and work towards a life of sobriety.
+When you understand addiction and the steps to overcome alcohol dependence, it becomes easier to make informed choices, overcome alcohol problems and work towards a life of sobriety.
 Fortunately, you don’t have to do it alone.
-The following guide takes an in-depth look at the signs & symptoms of alcoholism, risk factors, and the options for treatment.
+The following guide takes an in-depth look at the signs & symptoms of alcoholism and alcohol abuse, its risk factors, and the options for alcohol addiction treatment.

 What is an alcohol addiction (alcoholism)?